janxious/CharlesB/README.md

 - when melee'ing and miss, add some instability
 - when melee'ing and legged and miss, add a different amount of instability
+- when DFA'ing, add some additional instability on a miss
+- when DFA'ing and attacker is legged (WHHHHHY would you choose this), even more instability
 - get knocked down if you enough instability, even if not unsteady before the attack
+- piloting skill can mitigate these additional instability points

 ## Download
 Downloads can be found on [Github](https://github.com/janxious/CharlesB/releases).